-2. Set the height of your mower to the length you want to cut the grass (see below).
+- Set the height of your mower to the length you want to cut the grass.
 If you don't know how to do this, check the manufacturer's instructions.
 There are normally levels on each wheel that allow you to move the body of the mower, and therefore the blades, up or down.

 How often should you mow your lawn?

-During summer, trim your lawn as often as it needs – don't be dictated by your schedule, but by the grass.
-So don't mow every Sunday because it suits you, grow when the grass is long enough for you to need to trim it down by a third.
+During summer, trim your lawn as often as it needs.
+So, although it might be tempting, don't make mowing every Sunday be a concrete part of your routine.
+Instead, mow when the grass is long enough for you to need to trim it down by a third.
 This will usually be once a week.

 Always avoid mowing on really hot, dry days as you'll expose the roots of the grass to the sun and cause more damage than good.

 Want to make life easier?
 Consider investing in one of our best robot lawn mowers.

 How should I do the first mow of the year?

 The first mow of the year is always an exciting one, as it'll instantly make your plot feel smart and summer-ready.
 But what's the best way to do it?
 Paul Hicks from STIHL shares his expert tips:

 - 'When cutting your lawn for the first time, it's likely to look a bit unloved and overgrown, so be sure to clear the area of any leaves, sticks and other debris that may interfere with mowing or could damage the mower blade.'

 - Paul also recommends following the one third rule when cutting for the first time.
 'Never cut more than a third of the blade of grass in one go,' he says.
 This is because cutting it too short, too fast can damage the turf and lead to disease or weed infestation.
 Over the next few mows, you can gradually reduce the length to your liking.